Winter 10-week course dates: January 4 to March 21, 2020 (with holiday break)

 Technologies Changing the World: Design Thinking into Action

-This English-language course will explore green tech, finance tech, health tech, and artificial intelligence; identify related challenges; and brainstorm innovative solutions.
-As a final project, students will delve into an area of personal interest in one of the technology fields to develop a prototype pitch with real-world impact.
+This English-language course will explore green tech, finance tech, health tech, and artificial intelligence.
+Students will be challenged to brainstorm innovative solutions to problems impacting technological advancements through a series of mini design challenges.
+As a final project, students will delve into the field of technology in the course of most personal interest, apply design challenge skills to expand upon areas of innovation, and develop entrepreneurial ideas, slides, and pitches.
 Students will also have an opportunity to collaborate virtually with American students.

 Students who successfully complete the course will receive a Certificate of Completion from SPICE, Stanford University.
-The top three students in the winter course will be invited to a final pitch and ceremony at Stanford University.
+The top three students in the winter course will be invited to a ceremony at Stanford University in Silicon Valley.

 Students will also gain practical, academic skills: